-Consequently it is shown that the trade-off between exchanged data and achieved accuracy in case of REL follows the behavior of CL.
-Thus, REL stems as a viable solution to ML workloads offloading.
-On the contrary, AEL fails to achieve CL's accuracy levels, whilst consuming more data; therefore is not recommended for ML-related applications, even if a choice of placing edge nodes close to the base stations is widely adopted (in the future).
-In the latter case, ML tasks and relevant infrastructure (i.e., GPUs) appear more efficient when moved to a regional level.
+Consequently it is shown, that for REL the trade-off between exchanged data and achieved accuracy follows the behavior of CL.
+REL thus, stems as a viable solution to ML workloads offloading.
+On the contrary, AEL fails to achieve CL's accuracy levels, whilst consuming more data; therefore is not recommended for ML-related applications, even if a choice of placing edge nodes close to the base station is widely adopted (in the future).
+In the latter case, ML tasks and relevant infrastructure i.e., GPUs appear more efficient when moved to a regional level.
 Going beyond the edge, FL appears as a viable alternative to CL, especially relying on its reduced communication costs for large r values.